mark-d-holmberg/dnd_5e_spells/README.md

 ## Author: austen0

 ### Summary
-This project is intended to generate JSON files compatible with the RPG Card generator at https://crobi.github.io/rpg-cards/.
-The spell source file contains all (maybe?) from the PHB and EE.
+This project is intended to generate JSON files compatible with [crobi's RPG-cards](https://crobi.github.io/rpg-cards/).

 ### Instructions

+**Get a source file:**

+There is a spell source file that is hosted [elsewhere](https://mega.nz/#!Ooli3J6J!S9YI-WdyT5n4GHxUVE_0BUgR27X8mxAcib8StUOLL6Q). *The contents of the source file are copyright of Wizards of the Coast.
+I do not advocate the use of this file if you do not own the [Dungeon's & Dragons 5th Edition Player Handbook](https://www.amazon.com/gp/product/0786965606/).*

+Assuming you have obtained a source file, place in the same directory as `spell_cards.py`.

 **Create a new spell list:**